Non-Abelian axial anomaly, axial-vector duality, and the pseudoscalar glueball: Conclusions

 \section{Conclusions}

 We considered the non-Abelian axial anomaly in the framework of dispersive approach to derive the anomaly sum rule for the singlet current \eqref{asr0}.
-By means of this ASR and the ASRs for the isovector and octet currents we derived the transition form factors of the $\pi^0,\eta,\eta'$ mesons in space-like \eqref{solution_generic} and time-like \eqref{solution_generic_time} regions.
-In order to investigate the contribution of the gluon anomaly, stemming from the matrix element $\langle 0 |G\tilde{G} |\gamma\gamma^* \rangle$, to these processes, we introduced the function $B(q^2)$, which is a ratio of the gluon and electromagnetic anomalies.
-This function provides the description of the non-perturbative vacuum structure and may be also studied in lattice simulations.
+By means of this ASR and the ASRs for the isovector and octet currents we obtained the transition form factors of the $\pi^0,\eta,\eta'$ mesons in spacelike \eqref{solution_generic} and timelike \eqref{solution_generic_time} regions.
+In order to investigate the contribution of the strong (gluon) anomaly, stemming from the matrix element $\langle 0 |G\tilde{G} |\gamma\gamma^* \rangle$, to these processes, we introduced the function $B(q^2,s_0)$, which is a ratio of the strong and electromagnetic anomalies.
+This function provides the description of the nonperturbative vacuum structure and may be also studied in lattice simulations.

-We confirmed our earlier observation that at low $|q^2|$ the function $B(q^2,s_0)$ is close to zero \cite{Khlebtsov:2018roy}.
-At large $|q^2|$ it can be approximated by the same constant ($B\simeq -0.25$) for both space-like and time-like region.
-However, in the time-like region it should have a sharp extremum (minimum) at $q^2 \sim 1$ GeV$^2$ (Fig.\ref{fig:17}).
+We confirmed our earlier observation \cite{Khlebtsov:2018roy} that at low photon virtuality $|q^2|$ the role of the strong anomaly in the corresponding processes is negligible ($B(q^2,s_0)$ is close to zero).
+At larger $|q^2|$ in both, spacelike and timelike regions, the relative strong anomaly contribution rapidly reaches its asymptotic value $B\simeq -0.25$.
+However, in contrast to the spacelike region, in the timelike region it should have a sharp extremum (minimum $B\simeq-1.3$) at $q^2\sim1$~GeV$^2$ (Fig.\ref{fig:17}), so the strong anomaly contribution exceeds the electomagnetic one.
 This might be attributed to glueball-like pseudoscalar resonances.

-We observed the correlation between the value of the duality interval for the singlet current $s_0$ and the value of gluon anomaly contribution $B(|q^2|,s_0)$.
-When the value of $B(|q^2|,s_0)$ tends to 0, the value of $s_0$ becomes close to $s_{3,8}$, which may be interpreted as the adiabatic switching off the strong anomaly effects.
-This is achieved at small $q^2$, which means that the $\eta,\eta'$ TFFs manifest a relatively weak dependence on gluon anomaly (topological) effects.
-At the same time, the gluon anomaly becomes significant at larger $q^2$, where its contribution reaches the asymptotic value and the value of $s_0$ tends to (its natural value) $1$ GeV$^2$.
+We observed the correlation between the value of the duality interval for the singlet current $s_0$.
+The analysis showed, that when $B\simeq0$, the duality interval of the singlet current becomes close to the values of the duality intervals of the octet and isovector currents, $s_0\simeq s_3\simeq s_8 \simeq 0.6$ GeV$^2$.
+This (hidden anomaly) scenario occurs in the region of small $|q^2|$, while at larger $|q^2|$ the relative strong anomaly contribution $B$ becomes significant while $s_0$ reaches $1$ GeV$^2$ (open anomaly).

-From our analysis we found that the mixing of the pion with the $\eta$ and $\eta'$ mesons is necessary for correct description of the pion time-like TFF.
-This is in agreement with recent estimations of mixing parameters from $VP\gamma$ decays, where a non-zero isospin-symmetry breaking was evaluated \cite{Escribano:2020jdy}.
+From our analysis we found that the mixing of the pion with the $\eta$ and $\eta'$ mesons is necessary for correct description of the pion timelike TFF.
+This is in agreement with recent estimations of mixing parameters from $VP\gamma$ decays, where a nonzero isospin-symmetry breaking was evaluated \cite{Escribano:2020jdy}.